SuperOfficeDocs/superoffice-docs/docs/en/automation/webhook/notification.md

 | X-SuperOffice-Retry | The number of retries this webhook has been tried to be sent. |
 | X-SuperOffice-Signature | The hash/base64 encoded secret. |

-## Failed Webhook notification attempts
+## Error Handling for Webhooks

-There are 3 attempts to send a webhook payload during a single cycle.
-If the first one fails, then the next attempt is delayed by 1 second.
-If the second one fails, then the third attempt is delayed by 4 seconds.
+There are three attempts to send a webhook payload during a single cycle.
+If the first one fails, the next attempt is delayed by 1 second.
+If the second attempt fails, the third attempt is delayed by 4 seconds.
 If the third attempt fails, it is removed from this cycle and sent to the back of the queue.
-All active webhook payloads have a total of 9 consecutive attempts before the state is set to TooManyErrors(3).
-After that, it's up to the receiver to manage the webhook state, reset the state to Active (1), to begin sending webhook payloads again.
+All active webhook payloads are given a total of 9 consecutive attempts before the state is changed to `TooManyErrors (3)`.

-The EventID is the same for each attempt, however, if the HTTP request fails to receive a 200 response for 3 attempts, then the event is discarded, and the webhook `consecutive_errors` count is incremented.
-When the next consecutive attempt is sent, it will be a new EventID.
+If the HTTP request fails to receive a 200 response for three attempts, the event associated with those attempts is discarded, and the webhook's `consecutive_errors` count is incremented.
+The next attempt made will feature a new `EventID`.

+### Email Notification on Error

+In the event that the `EmailErrors` property is set, when a webhook state is set to `TooManyErrors`, an automatic email will be dispatched to the specified email address.
+This email will detail the error, the associated `EventID`, `Name` and more details.

+The `EventID` remains consistent for each attempt, facilitating accurate tracking and management of webhook events.
+However, if there are three consecutive failed attempts, the event is discarded, and the next attempt will be associated with a new `EventID`.

+Following `TooManyErrors` status, it is the responsibility of the receiver to manage the webhook state.
+The receiver can reset the state to `Active (1)` to resume the sending of webhook payloads.
+The `EmailErrors` notification system is designed to promptly inform the receiver of any critical issues that might prevent successful data delivery.

 <!-- Referenced links -->
 [1]: ../../database/tables/appointment.md